Featured Authors:

 “As in his novel Kranes, deft as an artist, balances Hunt’s need to take risks as an artist with the very real risk of losing his family...
 Kranes leads us, breathless as though caught in that moment when art catches in the throat.”

-Ron Carlson, author of Five Skies
+— Ron Carlson, author of Five Skies

 “Rendered with love and a deep concern for all those who will inherit what we have wrought, this is a road trip unlike any other, one that rolls inexorably across the continent toward its exhilarating and haunting final pages.”

-David Stevenson, author of Warnings Against Myself
+— David Stevenson, author of Warnings Against Myself

-📗 East End Trilogy — Shelby Raebeck
+📗 EAST END TRILOGY — Shelby Raebeck

 “Poignant, riveting.
 Delves into the intricacies of love, family, community—people yearning for each other but unable to bridge the gap.”

-Kirkus Reviews (Starred Review)
+— Kirkus Reviews (Louse Point Starred Review)